What is TSSG?

 TSSG is an internationally recognised centre of excellence for ICT research and innovation.
 We carry out a wide spectrum of industry-informed research in Information and Communications Technologies (ICT), particularly technologies enabling communications and information services.

-Our four key prioritised technical Research areas include Mobile Platforms and Services, Security Privacy and Identity, Data Analytics and Social computing, Adaptive Networks and services.
+Our four key prioritised technical Research areas include Mobile Platforms and Services, Data Analytics and Social computing, Adaptive Networks and services, Augmented and Virtual Reality (AR/VR).
 We create economic impact by translating our knowledge base and innovation into leading edge products and services by continuing our engagement with Industry in collaborative R&D, knowledge generation and transfer.

 A full description of our research expertise can be found here.

 TSSG stands for “Telecommunications Software & Systems Group”.
 The TSSG was formed as part of the Waterford Institute of Technology in 1996 by Dr. Willie Donnelly and Eamon deLeaster, with Barry Downes joining the promoters to create the Innovation and Commercialisation division in 2006.

 There are over 100 TSSG staff members, made up of 6 Faculty members, 17 PhDs, 7 Post Docs, with the remaining members consisting of leading telecommunications and software researchers, experts, and engineers along with operational and administrative support staff.

 What other Strategic Groups are TSSG involved with?